Fair-Exchange/Safecoin/docs/src/proposals/embedding-move.md

 title: Embedding the Move Language
 ---

+### This document is outdated and a new approach to support 'move' is in the works.

 ## Problem

 Safecoin enables developers to write on-chain programs in general purpose programming languages such as C or Rust, but those programs contain Safecoin-specific mechanisms.
 For example, there isn't another chain that asks developers to create a Rust module with a `process_instruction(KeyedAccounts)` function.
 Whenever practical, Safecoin should offer application developers more portable options.